 The official release V1.0 of the Cobblestone Info Base was uploaded for internet testing in December 2019.
-Now that the public release is available, nearly 1000 structures in North America are documented in the Cobblestone Info Base with about 6500 photographs.
-Richard Palmer's very generous contribution of allowing the entire contents of his extensive online blog, "Cobblestone Buildings of North America" has been imported, and work to digitize and import Carl F. Schmidt's books, "Cobblestone Architecture" 1944 and "Cobblestone Masonry" 1966, is complete (permission granted by the Milne Library at SUNY Geneseo).
+Now that the public release is available, over 1000 structures in North America are documented in the Cobblestone Info Base with over 7000 photographs.
+Richard Palmer's very generous contribution of allowing the entire contents of his extensive online blog, "Cobblestone Buildings of North America" to be imported, and work to digitize and import Carl F. Schmidt's books, "Cobblestone Architecture" 1944 and "Cobblestone Masonry" 1966, is complete (permission granted by the Milne Library at SUNY Geneseo).
 A project to scan and import the Martin and Sheila Wolfish collection of about 2250 cobblestone structure photographs is completed.

 Thanks to the Cobblestone Museum and Landmark Society of Western New York for the opportunity to do this project.